BranikSWG/orm/1.x/quick-start.md

 }
 ```

-#### Relationships between entities
+### Mapping entities

-In our example, the *Article* entity doesn't make sense without a *User* entity.
+As we can see, the `id` method returns a value
-That's because an article is something that a user creates.
+whose type is `int`, on both entity classes.
-So, in other words: every *Article* belongs to a *User*, and a *User* can have multiple *Article*s.
+The code will work fine as long as `declare(strict_types=1)` is not used.

-In order to express the relationship between the *Article* and the *User* entity,
+To prevent any unpleasant errors, in case of strict typing, we must
-we must first associate our entity with an entity mapper.
+specify that the value of the `id` column to be casted to an integer before being returned
-The most simple way of doing that, it's by implementing the
+by the `getColumn` method.
-`Opis\ORM\IEntityMapper` interface on our entity class.
+We do this by using an entity mapper.
+The most simple way of accessing the entity mapper

-Then, we can simply tell the entity mapper that the *Article*
+for a specify entity class,
-belongs to a *User*, by defining a `belongs to` relation and name it `author`.
+is by implementing the `Opis\ORM\IMappableEntity` interface on that entity class.

 ```php
 namespace My\Blog;